Last Night in Soho (song): Release

 "Last Night in Soho", backed with the band's own composition "Mrs. Thursday", was released by Fontana on 28 June 1968.
+Dave Dee preferred "Last Night in Soho" to the band's previous hit, "The Legend of Xanadu".
 The band were photographed with a motorcycle in front of a Soho strip bar in promotion of the single and performed it on the 4 July edition of Top of the Pops.
+Tich Amery reflected: "For that one we had the striped waist-coats and black leather – the big motorbike – it was that kind of photograph."
 The song peaked at number 8 on the UK Singles Chart, ultimately spending eleven weeks on the chart.
 It was Dave Dee, Dozy, Beaky, Mick & Tich's final top ten single.

-Reception and legacy
+Critical reception and legacy

-The song received praise from Peter Jones of Record Mirror, who noted "the constant switching of style that keeps this group right there at the top".
-Chris Welch of Melody Maker considered the song not as commercial as "The Legend of Xanadu", deeming it "well away from their usual gimmick-laden performances".
-Ray Davies, whose Kinks single "Days" was in the charts at the same time as "Last Night in Soho", declared in Disc and Music Echos "Hit Talk" column "I don't like "Last Night in Soho".
-"Xanadu" was not a favourite of mine and neither is this".
-Interviewed for the Melody Maker column "Blind Date", The Who's Keith Moon commented "I prefer this to the Hungarian Beer Chants they usually do".
+"Last Night in Soho" received praise from Peter Jones of Record Mirror, who noted "the constant switching of style that keeps this group right there at the top".
+Chris Welch of Melody Maker considered the song less commercial than "The Legend of Xanadu", deeming it "well away from their usual gimmick-laden performances".
+Ray Davies, whose Kinks single "Days" was in the charts at the same time as "Last Night in Soho", declared in Disc and Music Echos "Hit Talk" column that he disliked the song, adding: "'Xanadu' was not a favourite of mine and neither is this".
+Interviewed for the Melody Maker column "Blind Date", The Who's Keith Moon commented: "I prefer this to the Hungarian Beer Chants they usually do".
+Retrospectively, authors Frogg Moody and Richard Nash describes it as another of Howard and Blaikley's 'story' songs, "in which a man finds love and is then tempted back into crime by his dodgy mates".